|

 a "great series or mighty order of ages is born anew."

-Thomson could read Latin, and Virgil was his one of his favorite poets.
-Inspired by the above passage, he coined the motto: "Novus Ordo Seclorum" and placed it beneath the unfinished pyramid where he explained it signifies "the beginning of the new American Æra," which commences from the Declaration of Independence in 1776.
+Charles Thomson was a former Latin teacher, and Virgil was one of his favorite poets.
+Inspired by the above passage, he coined the motto: "Novus Ordo Seclorum" and placed it beneath the unfinished pyramid, where he explained it signifies "the beginning of the new American Æra," which commences from the Declaration of Independence in 1776.

 An accurate translation of Novus Ordo Seclorum is: